 In March 2017, the FASB issued ASU 2017-08, Receivables-Nonrefundable Fees and Other Costs (Subtopic 310-20): Premium Amortization on Purchased Callable Debt Securities, which is intended to enhance "the accounting for the amortization of premiums for purchased callable debt securities."
 This Update shortens the amortization period for certain callable debt securities purchased at a premium by requiring that the premium be amortized to the earliest call date.
 Under current GAAP, entities generally amortize the premium as an adjustment of yield over the contractual life of the instrument.
 The amendments in this Update affects all entities that hold investments in callable debt securities that have an amortized cost basis in excess of the amount that is repayable by the issuer at the earliest call date (that is, at a premium).
 The amendments do not require an accounting change for securities held at a discount; the discount continues to be amortized to maturity.
-The ASU's amendments are effective for emerging growth companies for interim and annual periods beginning after December 15, 2019.
+The ASU's amendments are effective for EGCs for interim and annual periods beginning after December 15, 2019.
 An entity should apply the amendments in this Update on a modified retrospective basis through a cumulative-effect adjustment directly to retained earnings as of the beginning of the period of adoption.
 Additionally, in the period of adoption, an entity should provide disclosures about a change in accounting principle.
 The implementation of the provisions of ASU 2017-08 will most likely not have a material impact the Company's consolidated financial statements.
-The Company will continue to assess the potential impact that this ASU will have on the Company's consolidated financial statements.

 In May 2017, the FASB issued ASU 2017-09, Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting.
-The amendments in ASU 2017-09 provide guidance about which changes to the terms or conditions of a share- entity to apply modification accounting.
-An entity should account for the effects of a modification unless all the following are met: (1) The fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the modified award is the same as the fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the original award is the same as the fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the original award is not required to estimate the value immediately before and after the modification.
-(2) The vesting conditions of the modified award are the same as the vesting conditions of the original award immediately before the original award is modified.
-(3) The classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award is modified.
+The amendments in ASU 2017-09 provide guidance about which changes to the terms or conditions of a share-entity to apply modification accounting.
+An entity should account for the effects of a modification unless all the following are met: (1) The fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the modified award is the same as the fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the original award is the same as the fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the original award is motified award is modified.
+If the modification does not affect any of the inputs to the valuation technique that the entity uses to value the award, the entity is not required to estimate the value immediately before the original award is modified; (3) The classification of the modified award are the same as the vesting conditions of the original award immediately before the original award is modified; (3) The classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award is modified.
 The amendments in ASU 2017-09 are effective for annual periods, and interim within those annual reporting periods, for an emerging growth company, beginning after December 15, 2018.
-The amendments in this ASU should be applied prospectively to an award modified on or after the adoption date.
+The Company adopted this ASU on January 1, 2019.
 This ASU did not have a material impact on the Company's consolidated financial statements.